-Background:
+Background

-- Enterococci: Group of bacteria found primarily in the intestinal tract of warm-blooded animals.
+- Enterococci are a group of bacteria found primarily in the intestinal tract of warm-blooded animals.
 Unrelated to coliforms, they are a subgroup of the fecal streptococci group.
-Enterococcus is less sensitive to salt than E. coli and is thus considered a better indicator in marine environments.

-Background on Enterolert Tests:

-- These tests are valid for freshwater or marine waters.
-We will continue to monitor total coliforms and E. coli in freshwater.
-We will monitor E. coli as well as enterococcus in marine waters.
-The reason for continuing to monitor E. coli in the bay is that regulatory agencies use the levels of the coliform family of bacteria (which includes E. coli) to determine if the shellfish that grow in the water are safe for consumption.
-Since we are collecting data that may be used to assess the safety of bay waters for shellfish growing, we need to continue collecting E. coli data. - Based on the Most Probable Number (MPN) technique, which uses multiple tubes with broth that are inoculated with the sample at different dilutions.
+Enterococcus is less sensitive to salt than E. coli and is thus considered a better indicator in marine environments. - The Estuary Program uses Enterolert tests to monitor enterococci in marine samples, although the tests may also be used for freshwater samples. - Enterolert tests are based on the Most Probable Number (MPN) technique, which uses multiple tubes with broth that are inoculated with the sample at different dilutions.
 After incubation, the tubes show a positive or negative reaction for the target organism.
-The number of positive tubes corresponds to a statistical probability that the sample contained a certain number of bacteria. - Based on a color change in the wells after incubation, enterococcus can be detected in samples. - Cost: Approximately \$10/test when conducted in-house.
-Approximately \$30/test when conducted through San Luis Obispo County Lab.
+The number of positive tubes corresponds to a statistical probability that the sample contained a certain number of bacteria. - Cost: Approximately \$11/test.

-Notes on Sample Collection

-Sample collection procedure is the same as for Colilert-18 testing.
-Since only 10 mL of sample are needed for each test, you only need to collect one sample jar at each site in order to conduct both enterococcus and E. coli testing.

-We will conduct enterococcus monitoring at the following sites: Bay

-Sites:
+- One sealed IDEXX bottle per site

+- Disposable gloves (one pair per site)

+- Data collection sheet

+- Pencil

+- Clipboard

+- Sharpie pen for labeling sample containers

+- Ice chest

+- Ice packs

+- Boots

+- Tide book

+- Extendable sampling pole

+Sites